AerospaceMark/MATPack/README.md

 usePackage TurbulentFlow
 ```

-And tha's all you need to know to start using MATPack to improve your work!
-This will definitely be a huge benefit to you as you continue to organize your work and become more productive.
-Using packages will help you maintain cleaner code with a higher degree of reproducibility.

-To learn more about Git, see the manual [So, You Want To Use Git?](https://github.com/Mark-C-Anderson/So-You-Want-To-Use-Git).
+And that's all you need to know to start using MATPack!
+Think of all the places you could go if code only had to be written once, and could then be called as a package when needed later.
+Think of the time you will save the the improved productivity your team can have when collaborating on packages to move your work forward.

 # Enabling Full Reproducibility